nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 -----|------------------
 CLI | Short for Command Line Interface.
 CLI-based applications are primarily used through processing text commands.
 GUI | Short for Graphical User Interface.
 GUIs work as the tangible user interface between program and user.
 Users interact with Pawbook through the GUI on their devices.
-Entity | Refers to either an owner, a dog or a program Camel Case | Refers the a style of writing without spaces and indicating the separation of words using a single capitalised letter.
+Entity | Refers to either an owner, a dog or a program.
+Camel Case | Refers the a style of writing without spaces and indicating the separation of words using a single capitalised letter.